MichelleLauer/large-data-website/ia/introduction.md

 - There are so many things to discover about tea

-Tea - celebrating the benefits and rituals of tea
+Tea - Celebrating the benefits and rituals of worldly teas

 **Tea** is an international **ritual**.
 Overflowing with health **benefits**, there are so many many reason to enjoy tea.